dell/csm-docs/content/docs/csidriver/features/powermax.md

 ### Using Helm installer

-In the `my-powermax-settings.yaml` file, the csireverseproxy section can be used to deploy and configure the CSI PowerMax Reverse Proxy.
+In the `my-powermax-settings.yaml` file, the csireverseproxy section can be used to configure the CSI PowerMax Reverse Proxy.

 The new Helm chart is configured as a sub chart for the CSI PowerMax helm chart.
-If it is enabled (using the `enabled` parameter in the csireverseproxy section of the `my-powermax-settings.yaml` file), the install script automatically installs the CSI PowerMax Reverse Proxy and configures the CSI PowerMax driver to use this service.
+The install script automatically installs the CSI PowerMax Reverse Proxy and configures the CSI PowerMax driver to use this service.

 ### Using Dell CSI Operator